For Virginia Residents Only

 The United States Environmental Protection Agency (USEPA) estimates that as many as 21,000 lung cancer deaths per year in the United States may be associated with exposure to radon.
 Approximately 600 of those deaths occur in Virginia (based on census statistics).

 Radon exposure is not known to cause any immediate physical symptoms or reactions.
 The higher the radon level and the longer a person is exposed to it, then the greater the health risk.
+Current and former smokers are much more vulnerable to radon exposure than people who have never smoked.

 Radon can seep into your home from exposed dirt such as a crawl space, plumbing cut-out or old cellar.
 It can also pass through openings in your foundation such as unsealed sumps, drains, joints, cracks and open top block walls.
 The highest levels of radon are typically found in the lowest livable areas of the home, such as basements or other rooms in direct contact with the ground.